 Image of the Mind

 There are several main Christian teachings on the nature of humans.
-Some individuals hold to a duality of the physical and non-physical parts.
+Some individuals hold to a duality of the physical and non-physical parts of the human being.
 I believe the case can be made for a triality of human nature.
 You are body, soul, and spirit.
 Hebrews 4:12 spells out that the human soul and spirit can be divided, which implies they are different in some way.
 I’ve heard it said that people are spirits living in physical bodies, but you must be careful not to undermine what it means to be human.
 Humans are different from plants.
-They only exist in physical form.
+Weeds, shrubs, trees, grass, flowers and all other members of the plantae kingdom only exist in physical form.
 Humans are different from animals.
-They lack an eternal spirit.
+All the non-human physical creatures lack an eternal spirit.
 Humans are different from angels.
-They do not have physical bodies.
+These non-corporeal beings do not have physical bodies.

 The book of Genesis says that God created man in His image.
 This is reflected in the fact that He is also three—Father, Son, and Holy Spirit.
 The bible also says that Jesus is the mediator between God and humans.
 This is because He understands what it means to live with a physical body.
 Angels don’t understand this.
 They are not tempted by flesh as men are.
 Only Christ can relate to human sufferings, temptations, joys, and victories.
 To be human means to be all three.
 Even in the resurrection people will keep their triality.
 You will be like Jesus and have a new incorruptible body.